The below are the plans for what takes before, during and after my surgery.

 The most recent MRI with contrast video (21 seconds only) can be seen below.
 This was one month before surgery

-I then did another MRI and Functional MRI two days before surgery when I am in Spain, and I will be sharing the outcomes post surgery to see if that month of diet and HBOT made a difference or not.
+I then did another MRI and Functional MRI two days before surgery when I was in Spain, and I will be sharing the outcomes post-surgery to see if that month of diet and HBOT made a difference or not.

 The Neurosurgeon

 The best doctor that she recommended is Dr. Bartolomé Oliver, he is a Neurosurgeon who specializes in .
-He is the heads the Neurosurgical Department at Centro Médico Teknon in Barcelona, Spain.
-He was trained in Sweden, Switzerland, Canada, the USA.
+He is the head of the Neurosurgical Department at Centro Médico Teknon in Barcelona, Spain.
+He was trained in Sweden, Switzerland, Canada, and the USA.
 He has 45 years of experience.

-He did another MRI and fMRI two-days in surgery while I was in Barcelona.
-The outcome showed that 70% of of the tumor will be removed.
-The rest seems to have function, but for him to be sure sure he will wake me up twice during surgery to see how far further he can cut the tumor.
+He did another MRI and fMRI two days after surgery while I was in Barcelona.
+The outcome showed that 70% of the tumor would be removed.
+The rest seems to have function, but for him to be sure, he will wake me up twice during surgery to see how far further he can cut the tumor.

-Blood Work Prior to Surgery as per the doctor’s instruction are
+Blood Work Prior to Surgery as per the doctor’s instructions,

 Complete blood count, VSG, Platelets, Blood glucose, Total bilirubin, Creatinine, Urea, GOT and GPT, Alkaline phosphatases, and Electrolyte Panel